JVieraLedo/bgueApp_back/README.md

-# bgueAdmin bgueAdmin-angular
+# bgueAdmin bgue-admin-angular
 ## Responsive, bloat free, bootstrap powered admin style dashboard!

-bgueAdmin-angular is an AngularJS implementation of the bgueAdmin admin dashboard.
+bgue-admin-angular is an AngularJS implementation of the bgueAdmin admin dashboard.
 The dashboard uses a small number of modules to get you started.

 ## Usage